Why Is My Electric Shower Cold

-Why Is My Electric Shower Cold: 5 Simple Steps for Keeping Your Hot Water Flowing
+Why Is My Electric Shower Cold?
+5 Simple Steps to Keep Hot Water Flowing

 Few things compare to the dread of being greeted with a frigid shower.